hen leaves have turned to blood and rust

 Was half a pumpkin's mocking grin.

-A year went by, then five, then ten;
+A year went by, then five, then ten.

-Ick's schoolroom boys grew into men.
+Bod's schoolroom boys grew into men.

 Katrina's children came in time